mohamedSabry0/vet-clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project it would be truly appreciated if you give it a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> We seek knowledge from the cradle to the grave.

 I am grateful for these resources as they were a reason that I obtained a glimpse of their abundance of knowledge: